WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 - 7. On-Air Studio Use and Music Policies:

 - 7.1 There is one webcam in the on-air studio that serves a dual purpose.
 The webcam adds a new dimension to our broadcast by adding video.
 The other purpose of the webcam is that it produces audio in real-time.
 This means when people watch the webcam; they receive the same audio that would be going out through our live windows media stream.
 It gives people without windows media capability the ability to listen to WGMU.
 If you feel uncomfortable with the webcam facing you during a broadcast, you are permitted to move it.
-We just ask that the webcam be returned to its proper location at the conclusion of your broadcast.
+Please do not touch the webcam – it is voice activated!

 - 7.3 The on-air studio is used on a daily basis by WGMU members, and it is their responsibility to keep it clean.
 There is no eating or drinking allowed in the on-air studio except for water.
 Please be mindful that some equipment in the studio is older and can be easily damaged by a spilled beverage.
 The image of WGMU is important.
 Please keep our studios tidy and professional at all times.

-- ALL SHOW PRODUCERS MUST CREATE PLAYLISTS FOR EVERY SHOW IF THEY PLAY MUSIC.
-EVERYONE BROADCASTING ON-AIR MUST MAKE AN ACCOUNT.
+- EVERYONE BROADCASTING ON-AIR MUST MAKE AN ACCOUNT.
 Contact the Music Director (MD) well before your first shift for information on establishing your Spinitron account.
 All CDs used during a broadcast must be returned to their proper location.
 Failure to do so will constitute a strike.
 Charting is vital to WGMU’s ability to stay updated with music; not charting has detrimental consequences.

 - 7.4 Any and all music not originating from the WGMU studio must be radio clean prior to airing.
-It must be processed through TagScanner and imported into OtsAV.
-The files will not remain on the Ots computer but instead on the source device used to import (USB drive, etc.).
+It must be processed through CD or any other legally obtained medium through our Music Director/Intern.
+Music must be catalogued through Discogs before airing.

 - 8. FCC Policy that WGMU has set forth